Little daylight between US and Israel evident as Rubio and Netanyahu meet

 And Netanyahu gave no indication that Israel would back down from its strikes on high-rise and other buildings in Gaza City where it says Hamas fighters are hiding.

-One of Rubio’s reasons for visiting Jerusalem now was to show support for Israel as it expects to face growing international condemnation of the war at the upcoming United Nations General Assembly session, at which a number of European countries and Canada have said they intend to recognize a Palestinian state over fervent U.S. and Israeli objections.
+One of Rubio’s reasons for visiting Jerusalem now was to show support for Israel as it expects to face growing international condemnation of the war at the upcoming United Nations General Assembly session.
+A number of European countries and Canada have said they intend to recognize a Palestinian state over fervent U.S. and Israeli objections.

 Some Israeli politicians have hinted that Israel may respond to such moves by annexing part of the West Bank.
 Rubio said the statehood recognition is actually counterproductive to creating a state through negotiations and suggested that such proclamations are self-serving.